LLNL/UnifyFS/docs/testing.rst

 .. code-block:: BASH
     :emphasize-lines:

-    test_expect_success "unifycrd is running" '
+    test_expect_success "unifyfsd is running" '
-        process_is_running unifycrd 5
+        process_is_running unifyfsd 5
     '

 ``process_is_not_running()``